kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 # Project Overview

-## Goal:

-The goal of this project is to develop and train multiple image classification models that leverage the architecture of three popular pretrained CNN models as a backbone with different configurations on a custom dataset of gel electrophoresis images.
-The project aims to explore the performance of these models with various settings, including different classifier heads and optimization algorithms.
-The project utilizes transfer learning technique via feature extraction and using the PyTorch deep learning framework within the Google Colab environment.
+This project aims to develop and train multiple image classification models using pretrained convolutional neural network (CNN) architectures as backbones on a custom dataset of gel electrophoresis images.
+The goal is to explore the performance of these models with different configurations, including various classifier heads and optimization algorithms.
+The project utilizes transfer learning techniques via feature extraction and is implemented using the PyTorch deep learning framework within the Google Colab environment.

+## Introduction

+Gel electrophoresis is a widely used technique in molecular biology for separating DNA, RNA, or proteins based on their size and charge.
+Accurate classification of gel images is crucial for various biological research applications.
+This project focuses on developing effective models to automate the classification process.

-## Purpose:
+## Goal

-The purpose of this project is to investigate and compare the performance of different models in classifying grayscale gel images.
-By training and evaluating 24 models with varying configurations, the project aims to identify the most effective model architecture and configuration for accurate gel electrophoresis image classification.
+The goal of this project is to investigate and compare the performance of different models in classifying grayscale gel images.
+By training and evaluating 24 models with varying configurations, I aim to identify the most effective model architecture and configuration for accurate gel electrophoresis image classification.

+## Models and Configurations

-## The models were evaluated under 4 factors that influenced the training:
+The models were evaluated based on four factors that influenced the training:

 1- Model Architecture: